The 2010 Call for Papers is closed.

 B. Type of Presentation

-Select oral or poster.
+Select oral, poster, or either.
 Specifying a preference between oral and poster does not guarantee placement in that area.
-Final presentation type will be determined by the Program Board.

 Oral - An individual may be the presenter of no more than one oral presentation.

 - There is a limit of one (1) oral presentation per submitter or presenter.

 - Oral presentations are allocated 15 minutes (10 minutes for presentation + 5 minutes for discussion).

 - Presentation date and time will be announced at a later date.